audeering/audiofile/README.rst

 if those are available on your system.
 In addition, it can create WAV files.

+Have a look at the installation_ and usage_ instructions as a starting point.

 Code example for reading a file:

 .. code-block:: python